John 17:1-26:The Great Intercessory Prayer of Jesus

-Chapter 17 is commonly referred to as "The Great Intercessory Prayer," or "The High Priestly Prayer" of Jesus.
-It was not uncommon for farewell speeches to include closing prayers and this prayer is seen by many as Jesus' farewell speech.
+The seventeenth Chapter of John is commonly referred to as "The Great Intercessory Prayer," or "The High Priestly Prayer" of Jesus.
+It was not uncommon for farewell speeches to include closing prayers, but this prayer is seen by many as Jesus' farewell speech.

 Jesus Prays for Himself